23navi/openLUMA/README.md

 <tr>
 <td valign="top">

-OpenMAIC integrates with [OpenClaw](https://github.com/openclaw/openclaw) — a personal AI assistant that connects to messaging platforms you already use (Feishu, Slack, Discord, Telegram, WhatsApp, etc.).
+openLUMA integrates with [OpenClaw](https://github.com/openclaw/openclaw) — a personal AI assistant that connects to messaging platforms you already use (Feishu, Slack, Discord, Telegram, WhatsApp, etc.).
 With this integration, you can **generate and view interactive classrooms directly from your chat app** without ever touching a terminal.

 </td>
 <td width="360" valign="top">